d1618033/python-redfish-utility/docs/slate/source/includes/_examplecommandsscripts.md

 ![BIOS Password Example 3](images/BIOSPassword_3.png "BIOS Password Example 3")

-After you’ve set the values for `AdminPassword` and `OldAdminPassword`, you need to commit your changes and reboot your server:
+After you&apos;ve set the values for `AdminPassword` and `OldAdminPassword`, you need to commit your changes and reboot your server:

 <aside class="notice">To change the administrator password, <b>AdminPassword</b> and <b>OldAdminPassword</b> must be set in the same line.</aside>